Subgraph densities in Markov spaces: Cycle densities and the spectrum

 \begin{lemma} Let $U$ be a $d$ dimensional subspace in an infinite dimensional Hilbert space $\mathcal{H}$ and let $A$ be a compact self-adjoint operator such that $\|A\|_p^\bullet<\infty$ for some $p\geq 1$.
 Let $\lambda'_1\geq\lambda'_2\geq\ldots\geq\lambda'_d$ be the eigenvalues of $P_UAP_U|_U$.
 Then $\lambda_k^+(P_UAP_U)=\max\{\lambda_k',0\}$, $\lambda_k^-(P_UAP_U)=\min\{\lambda_{d+1-k}',0\}$ and $\lambda_k^+(A)\geq\lambda_k'\geq \lambda_{d+1-k}^-(A)$ for all $1\leq k\leq d$. \end{lemma}

 \begin{proof} The identities follow from the fact that the operator $P_UAP_U$ is reduced by the subspace $U$, and is the zero operator on $U^\perp$.
-Concerning the inequalities, by the Courant-Fischer-Weyl theorem (or minmax principle, see \cite[Excercise 6.34]{EW}), we have the following:
+Concerning the inequalities, by the Courant--Fischer--Weyl theorem (or minmax principle, see \cite[Excercise 6.34]{EW}), we have the following:

 Now note that then

 with the other inequality following by symmetry. \end{proof}

 This immediately leads to the following result.